cseremetis/A-Frame-Cheat-Sheet/README.md

 There are two ways to insert gblocks into your A-Frame scene:

 1. ### Embedded URLs
-	a.
-Visit Google Poly or Clara.io and find a gblock you enjoy
+	* Visit Google Poly or Clara.io and find a gblock you enjoy
-	b.
-Insert an entity with the following format: `<a-entity block="url"></a-entity>`, where the "url" is the url of the block in Google Poly/Clara.io
+	* Insert an entity with the following format: `<a-entity block="url"></a-entity>`, where the "url" is the url of the block in Google Poly/Clara.io

 2. ### Downloading and Uploading
-	a.
-Visit Google Poly or Clara.io and find a gblock you enjoy
+	* Visit Google Poly or Clara.io and find a gblock you enjoy
-	b.
-Download the gblock by clicking Download -> OBJ File
+	* Download the gblock by clicking Download -> OBJ File
-	c.
-Open the corresponding .zip folder and upload the .obj and .mtl files into your project directory
+	* Open the corresponding .zip folder and upload the .obj and .mtl files into your project directory
-	d.
-Add two sets of `<a-asset-item>` tags with the following format:
+	* Add two sets of `<a-asset-item>` tags with the following format:

 	```
 	<a-asset-item id="id" src="link_to_file.obj"></a-entity>
 	<a-asset-item id="id" src="link_to_file.obj"></a-entity>
 	```

-	e.
-Create an a-object-model with an 'src' and 'mtl' attributes that refer to the .obj and .mtl assets respectively
+	* Create an a-object-model with an 'src' and 'mtl' attributes that refer to the .obj and .mtl assets respectively

 ## DOM Manipulation